usnwoody/USD/README.md

 # USD
-Projects for University of San Diego
+Projects for University of San Diego/n
 As a cyber security engineering masters program student, these are the labs that I completed.